-Any student will be allowed 6 excused absences per quarter due to illness.
-If there is more than 6 days, a doctor's note is required, or the additional days will be deemed unexcused.
-These six days do not need to run consecutively.
-Prior arrangements with the administration and the staff would qualify as an exemption to this policy.
+Any student will be allowed 10 parent-excused absences per year due to illness or pre-arranged approved absence.
+If there are more than 10 days, a doctor's note is required, or the additional days will be deemed unexcused.
+These 10 days do not need to run consecutively.